Getting started

 Each year the reduction is applied to that year's baseline (including inflation from the prior year).
 So at $4,000 with 2.5% inflation and 5% reduction: year 1 is $3,800 (4000×0.95), year 2 is $3,895×0.95 (baseline $4,100 after inflation), year 3 uses that year's inflated baseline×0.95 and so on.

-Auto-generated overrides
+Auto-generated adjustments

 Comments and notes